kin-labs/rewards-engine/improvement-proposals/Valid KRE Transaction Guidelines 2.0.md

 10.1.
 If we reasonably believe that your Application is not in compliance with these KRE Transaction Guidelines:

 (a) we will provide notice to you that you are not in compliance.
 We may additionally provide steps you need to take to remedy the non-compliance however we are not obliged to do so; and

+*[**Asparagusm** comment: Do you want a standard form notice that can be emailed to the developer?
+If so I suggest we add this as an annexure]*

 (b) your Application may be excluded from payouts from the KRE.